olokex/bachelors-thesis/readme.md

 Currently in developing stage...

 ## Goal
-Compare two encodings, which are CGP _Cartesian Genetic Programming_ and ANF _Algebraic Normal Form_.
+Comparison between two encodings, which are CGP _Cartesian Genetic Programming_ and ANF _Algebraic Normal Form_.